maddiebowman/predictive_flight_delays/README.md

 #### Additional Files
-**db.py:** Creates database containing full dataset
+**`db.py`:** Creates database containing full dataset (current flask application utilizes the sample database)

-**/notebooks:** Jupyter lab notebooks containing data preprocessing, feature engineering, model training and analysis of feature selection.
+**`/notebooks`:** Jupyter lab notebooks containing data preprocessing, feature engineering, model training and analysis of feature selection.

-**/trained_modules:**

-**/trained_modules_R:**
+**`/graveyard`:** Archived files

 ## Project Overview
 ### Outline
 Using historical flight and weather data, build a machine learning model that predicts future flight delays and cancellations.
-This model and the related visuals are supported by an interactive user application that reports the probability of a given flight being delayed or canceled, to provide more accurate estimates of departure and arrival times for passengers and airline operations.
+The model predictions are supported by an interactive user application that reports the probability of an input flight being delayed, based on a variety of features that have impacted historical delays.
+Supporting our predictive flight delay dashboard, are interactive visualizations that analyze the historical 2019 flight data to provide further visual summary.
+Following future improvements and model optimization, our application aims to provide more accurate estimates of departure and arrival times for passengers and airline operations.

 ### Data Sources
 **Main Dataset: [Kaggle - 2019 Airline Delays with Weather and Airport Detail](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations)**